24-Hour Clinic or Hospital A&E: A Guide to Costs & Care in Singapore

 A&E Priority Levels

-Priority 1 (P1)Resuscitation & Critically-Ill PatientsHeart attack, severe injuries and bleeding, shock, severe asthma attack
+Priority 1 (P1)Resuscitation & Critically Ill PatientsHeart attack, severe surgeries and bleeding, shock, severe asthma attack

 Priority 2 (P2)Major Emergencies (Cannot Walk)Major limb fracture or dislocation, moderate injuries, severe abdominal pain

-Priority 3 (P1)Minor Emergencies (Can Walk)Sprains, minor injuries, minor abdominal pain, vomiting, fever, rashes, and mile headaches
+Priority 3 (P3)Minor Emergencies (Can Walk)Sprains, minor injuries, minor abdominal pain, vomiting, fever, rashes, and mild headaches

-Priority 4 (P4)Non-EmergencyChronic joint pains or skin rash, long-term nasal discharge, old scars, cataracts, removal of tattoos and sore throats
+Priority 4 (P4)Non-EmergencyChronic joint pains or skin rash, long-term nasal discharge, old scars, cataracts, removal of tattoos or sore throats

-Priority levels and example conditions were sourced from Singapore General Hospital website.
+Priority levels and example conditions were sourced from the Singapore General Hospital website.

 Non-emergencies like an old, chronic injury will be considered the lowest priority (P4), while conditions like a heart attack or stroke are considered the highest priority (P1).
 If your medical status falls into a P3 or P4 classification, it’s recommended that you seek treatment at a 24-hour GP clinic, rather than a A&E hospital centre.